atmask/atmask.github.io/content/posts/01-getting-started-w-hugo/index.md

 ```
 > **Note:** Using `--format yaml` is optional.
 The default config format for Hugo is toml.

 This will create a new directory named `<github-username>.github.io` that is pre-populated with the Hugo starter boilerplate.
 You don't have to use the site name `<github-username>.github.io`.
-You can change it whatever you would like.
+You can change it to whatever you would like.
 However, in the case of GitHub Pages, you created your Pages site in a repo named `<github-username>.github.io`.
 To keep naming consistent use the name of the existing repo.

 ### Connect your local Hugo Project to the Git Repo